kumaraswini-11/mega-blog-appwrite/README.md

 ## Overview
 Welcome to the Blog App!
 Here, users effortlessly create, manage, and share their blogs.
 Dive into a seamless experience where you can sign up, log in, craft new posts, and fine-tune existing ones.
 Engage with others by commenting on their blogs.

 This app harnesses the power of React for frontend magic, Redux for streamlined state handling, and Tailwind CSS for sleek aesthetics.
-At the backend, it's powered by Appwrite, providing a seamless open-source solution.
+At the backend, it's powered by `Appwrite`, providing a seamless open-source solution.
 Expect nothing less than a dynamic and responsive user journey.

 - **Deployed Application**: [Blog App](https://voluble-zuccutto-fdde0b.netlify.app/)